JuanMorales26/Hola-mundo/README.md

-# This is a new univers from the main code, wich was my firts "Hola Mundo" on GitHUB.
+# This is a new universe from the main code, wich was my first "Hola Mundo" on GitHUB.
-Amazing, no?
+Amazing, right?
 My first branches test on GitHub
 //Writting in english to also practice it
 End